-Note that the selection you had was automatically added as the selection to use in the Object Inspector.
-If you want to change the selection, simply make a new one and click Copy Active Selection in the Object Inspector. •
+Note that the selection you had was automatically added as the selection to use in the Properties panel.
+If you want to change the selection, simply make a new one and click Copy Active Selection in the Properties panel. •

 You can also extract a selection in order to view the selected points or cells separately or perform some independent processing on them.
-This is done through the Extract Selection in filter.
+This is done through the Extract Selection if filter.